Hi-Folks/data-block/README.md

 ```

 ### Exporting to JSON string with `toJson()`
-In the case you need to generate a valid JSON string with the content of the Block object, you can use the `toJson()` method.
+If you need to generate a valid JSON string using the content of the Block object, you can use the `toJson()` method.

 This is helpful when you are manipulating data with the Block class and at a certain point need to send the data in JSON string format to your own function or a function from a third-party package that expects to receive a JSON string as a parameter.